COST GUIDES

 2. Loose-fill insulation

-Loose-fill insulation is good for topping up existing insulation and filling hard-to-reach spaces.
+Loose-fill insulation is ideal for topping up existing insulation or filling awkward spaces that are difficult to reach with rolls.

 3. Sheet insulation